 Created in 1983 and based at the FBI Academy in Quantico, Virginia, the HRT is the U.S. government’s non-Department of Defense full-time counterterrorist tactical team.
 HRT, whose motto is servare vitas (“to save lives”), provides enhanced manpower, training, and resources to confront the most complex threats.
 The team deploys operationally under the authority of the FBI Director and in support of our field offices and legal attachés and performs a number of national security and law enforcement tactical functions in almost any environment or conditions.

 Since its inception, the team has deployed to more than 850 incidents involving terrorism, violent crimes, foreign counter-intelligence, and other investigations.
 HRT has performed missions involving hostage rescue, barricaded subjects, undercover operations, high-risk arrests, and surveillance operations.
-It has undertaken traditional law enforcement roles in response to large natural disasters, dignitary protection missions and has deployed to Iraq, Afghanistan, and other countries to protect FBI personnel and to conduct sensitive site exploitations and intelligence gathering activities.
+It has undertaken traditional law enforcement roles in response to large natural disasters and dignitary protection missions, and has deployed to Iraq, Afghanistan, and other countries to protect FBI personnel and to conduct sensitive site exploitations and intelligence gathering activities.

-In collaboration with the Bureau’s Criminal Justice Information Services Division (CJIS), HRT developed the Quick Capture Platform (QCP), a backpack-portable tool that has made an impact on global counterterrorism operations.
+In collaboration with the Bureau’s Criminal Justice Information Services Division (CJIS), HRT developed the, a backpack-portable tool that has made an impact on global counterterrorism operations.
 The QCP enables investigators to collect and store fingerprint data during investigations overseas and provides instant access to federal fingerprint databases—both the FBI’s Integrated Automated Fingerprint Identification System (IAFIS) and the Department of Defense Automated Biometric Identification System (ABIS).
 This enables our operators to determine whether a subject in custody has possible terrorist links in the U.S. or abroad or is likely to pose a threat to U.S. forces.

 Members of HRT are special agents who must pass a challenging two-week selection process and arduous six-month training course.
 The team is supported by intelligence, logistics, and technical operations squads that are also staffed by special agents and professional and support personnel.
 Assignment to HRT requires a significant personal commitment.
 The daily training tempo is rigorous, and there is frequent travel for training and operations.

 In 2007, the Bureau initiated its Tactical Recruiting Program to identify and increase the potential number of candidates for the team.
 About 80 percent of HRT candidates already have tactical proficiencies from police work or military training.
 Once identified, candidates enter the Bureau as field agents and serve two to three years before trying out for the team.
 The recruiting program has brought in 150 tactically experienced agents to the Bureau, and approximately 10 percent of them are currently HRT members.
-Not all agents brought into the program serve on the team, but many who do not serve on the SWAT team.
+Not all agents brought into the program serve on the team—many instead serve on the SWAT team.
 In all, there are currently more than 1,200 SWAT and HRT personnel in the FBI.

 All 56 FBI field offices have a Special Weapons and Tactics, or SWAT, team.
 Becoming SWAT-certified is a highly competitive process, and team members must pass rigorous fitness tests and be expert marksmen in addition to carrying out their regular investigative duties as special agents.